osmanbeyoglulab/CITRUS/README.md

 python test_run.py > run.log
 ```

 Data is splited into two parts.
 Model is trained on training set.
-The performance is evaluated on testing set by checking the correlation between overserved gene expression and predicted gene expression.
+The performance is evaluated on testing set by checking the correlation between predicted gene expression and  observed gene expression.
 You an check the results and training process outputs in the run.log file.

 We use ensemble method to furthur stablize TF activity which is a hidden layer before the output gene expression layer.
 Run the model 10 times by execute the command
 ```sh